-For this section, we will divide the types of expenses you may incur into two: one-time and recurring expenses.
+In this section, we will divide the types of expenses you may incur into two categories: one-time and recurring expenses.

 Shelter – Bernedoodles do not have any special needs when it comes to their home.
-Do note, however, that the bigger the size, the larger the room they need.
+Note, however, that the bigger the size, the more room they need.
 Thus, the standard Bernedoodles may need a yard to play in, or, if you live in an apartment, a large space inside or an open area outside.

-Because of their intelligence, Bernedoodles can be given crate training.
-This is important especially if you have other pets at home or you always have visitors who do not appreciate your Bernedoodle’s friendliness.
+Because of their intelligence, Bernedoodles can be relatively easily crate trained.
+This is important especially if you have other pets at home or you have visitors who do not appreciate your Bernedoodle’s friendliness.

 Crate prices vary according to size and the material in which it was made.
-A basic one may go from $25 (for toy and mini Bernedoodles) to $60 (for standard Bernedoodles).
+A basic one may go from about $25 (for toy and mini Bernedoodles) to $60 or more (for standard Bernedoodles).

-If, however, you prefer to go and pick up your Bernedoodle yourself, you may need to consider the cost of fuel (if you have a car) or public transport fees (if you are into commuting).
+If, however, you prefer to go and pick up your Bernedoodle yourself, you may need to consider the cost of fuel (if you have a car) or public transport fees (if you’re into commuting).

 You also have a choice to get a separate pet travel service if your breeder doesn’t offer transportation and you prefer not to pick your new Bernedoodle up yourself.
-Some charge from $350 to $875 for deliveries within continental US and other United States territories and $550 to $3,500 for overseas travel.
+Some charge from $300 to $900 for deliveries within continental US and other United States territories and $500 to $3,500 for overseas travel.

-Documentation – Getting papers for mixed breeds are a lot trickier than pure breeds.
+Documentation – Getting papers for mixed breeds is a lot trickier than for pure breeds.
 For one, famous clubs like the American Kennel Club and United Kennel Club do not accept them.

-Mixed breeds like Bernedoodles can be registered in Designer Dogs Kennel Club, the International Designer Canine Registry, Designer Breed Registry, or in American Canine Hybrid Club.
-Starting price may be around $25.
+Mixed breeds like Bernedoodles can be registered in the Designer Dogs Kennel Club, the International Designer Canine Registry, Designer Breed Registry, or American Canine Hybrid Club.
+Starting price may be around $25 depending on the registry.

-Food – Just like the shelter, the daily nutritional requirements may vary depending on their size.
+Food – Just like the shelter, the daily nutritional requirements vary depending on the Bernedoodle’s size.
 Toy Bernedoodles need fewer calories than the mini Bernedoodle, and subsequently, mini ‘doodles need less than the standard ones.

 Veterinary Care – The beauty of mixed breeds, especially when the parents are chosen meticulously, is that there are fewer chances of passing genetic health problems to the offspring.

-Once you receive your Bernedoodle, it is essential that you also follow up on the vaccination shots.
-Bernedoodles are just as prone to rabies, distemper, and parvo as any other breeds out there.
+Once you receive your Bernedoodle, it is essential that you also follow up on their vaccination schedule.
+Bernedoodles are just as prone to rabies, distemper, and parvo as any other breed out there.
 Shots may start at $19 to $35 depending on the clinic.

-Grooming Needs – Because of the poodle parent’s exquisite coat, shedding is minimal to non-existent.
-However, since it is considered a hair and not fur, matting can be a problem.
+Grooming Needs – Because of the poodle parent’s exquisite coat, shedding is minimal to non-existent for Bernedoodles.
+However, since the coat is made up of hair and not fur, matting can be a problem.
 The curlier the hair, the more prone it is to stick together.

-Regular clipping of the coat must also be part of their grooming regimen to facilitate easier and faster coat brushing.
+Regular clipping of the coat must also be part of your Bernedoodle’s grooming regimen to facilitate faster and easier coat brushing and to prevent matting.
 A standard clipping can cost you around $55 to $90, depending on the size of your dog and the style.

 A good harness is one that can be secured and adjusted around the shoulders and chest.
 It must not constrict your pet’s throat nor hinder its limbs while walking.
 Prices start at $18 or more depending on the brand.

-A crucial part of the Bernedoodle’s life is toys.
-Bernedoodles have the intelligence of a poodle, and the latter is considered the second most intelligent dog breed in the world.
+Toys are another crucial part of the Bernedoodle’s life.
+Bernedoodles have the intelligence of a poodle, which is considered one of the most intelligent dog breed in the world.

 The downside of this is that they can get easily bored especially if you are not always around to play with them.
 Thankfully, toys are relatively cheap.
 You can already buy them starting as low as a $1, but you can also pay much more for fancier toys if you’re so inclined.

-While Bernedoodles may take a little more time, money, and effort to buy and care for, their loving companionship and unconditional obedience far outweigh the investments.
+While Bernedoodles may take a little more time, money, and effort to buy and care for than other breeds, their loving companionship and unconditional obedience far outweigh the investments.